Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Discussion

 \section{Discussion}

+In this work, we delve deeper into the study by \cite{Mandal+2025ApJ} on the identification of the explosion mechanism and progenitor properties of Type Ia SNRs.
+Using numerical models of Type Ia SNRs that exploded via the double detonation (DD) mechanism, we compute the typical size of turbulent substructures in such SNRs.
+In addition to confirming that iron-dominated substructures are considerably larger than sulfur-dominated substructures in DD SNe \citep[as found by][]{Mandal+2025ApJ}, we show that these substructure sizes are sensitive to the carbon-oxygen core mass and the helium shell mass of the progenitor WD.

-In this work, we have developed three dimensional models of Type Ia SNRs exploding via the double detonation (DD) mechanism, using pre-computed DD SN models described in \cite{Gronow+2021AandA}.
-We analyze the typical size of substructures formed in these SNR models as a result of turbulent activity in the expanding SNR.
-We also compute the typical size of silicon and iron dominated substructures in the 0509, using high resolution MUSE observations.
-We find that spherical wavenumbers corresponding to the typical size of silicon-dominated and iron-dominated substructures in SNR 0509-67.5 are given by $l_0^{\mathrm{S}} = 31\pm2$ and $l_0^{\mathrm{Fe}} = 22\pm1$, respectively.
-These wavenumbers represent lengthscales that are $\approx5\%$ and $\approx7\%$ of the radius of the remnant, respectively (see Eqn.~\ref{eq:sigma_to_l}).
-This disparity between IME and IGE dominated substructures is a key signature of a sub-$\mathrm{M_{ch}}$ WD progenitor in Type Ia SNRs, as has been shown before \citep{Mandal+2025ApJ}.
+We apply these results to the substructure size distributions in the SNR 0509-67.5, computed from high resolution MUSE observations.
+We infer spherical wavenumbers corresponding to the typical sulfur-dominated and iron-dominated substructures in SNR 0509-67.5 to be $l_0^{\mathrm{S}} = 31 \pm 2$ and $l_0^{\mathrm{Fe}} = 22 \pm 1$, respectively.
+These values correspond to characteristic substructure sizes of approximately $\approx5\%$ (sulfur-dominated) and $\approx7\%$ (iron-dominated) of the remnant radius (see section~\ref{subsec:image_anly} for discussion on conversion from angular harmonics to length scales).
+As mentioned earlier, this is a key signature of a sub-$\mathrm{M_{ch}}$ WD progenitor for Type Ia SNRs.
 Our study thus provides novel and independent evidence to the suggestion that SNR 0509 originated from the double detonation of a sub-$\mathrm{M_{ch}}$ CO WD \citep{Das+2025NatAs}.
-Furthermore, comparing to our suite of SNR models spanning a range of carbon-oxygen core mass and helium shell mass, we find 0509 to be the most consistent with the explosion of a WD with a core and shell mass of $1M_{\odot}$ and $0.05M_{\odot}<M\lesssim0.1M_{\odot}$, respectively.
+In addition, our suite of SNR models based on DD SN models by \cite{Gronow+2021AandA} spanning a range of WD core mass and shell mass helps us constrain the core and shell masses of the progenitor of SNR 0509-67.5.
+The progenitor is found to be the most consistent with a WD of core mass and shell mass of $1M_{\odot}$ and $0.05M_{\odot}<M\lesssim0.1M_{\odot}$, respectively.
 The total ejecta mass and energy ($\approx1.5\times10^{51}\mathrm{\,ergs}$) of this model is found to be in good agreement with the prediction of \cite{Seitenzahl+2019PhRvL}.